 V. Personal Services (61000–61999)

-The personal services category includes expenditures for salaries, wages, and related employee benefits provided to all persons employed (i.e., authorized FTE's only) by state agencies, including units of the university system and vocational - technical centers.
+The personal services category includes expenditures for salaries, wages, and related employee benefits provided to all persons employed (i.e., authorized FTEs only) by state agencies, including units of the university system and vocational-technical centers.
 Employee benefits include employer contributions to a retirement system, insurance, sick leave, termination pay, and similar benefits.

-Per diem payments to appointed members of state boards, commissions and councils may be recorded under this category (see expense account category 613XX–Other compensation).
+Per diem payments to appointed members of state boards, commissions, and councils may be recorded under this category (see expense account category 613XX–Other compensation).

 A. Salaries (61100–61199)

 Compensation paid to employees of the State of Montana who are employed on a full-time, part-time, or temporary basis and at a monthly or yearly salary.
-(Even if the salary is converted to an hourly rate for payroll purposes, the employee is still considered to be salaried).
+(Even if the salary is converted to an hourly rate for payroll purposes, the employee is still considered salaried.)
 It does not include employee benefits (see expense account category 614XX–Employee benefits).

 B. Hourly Wages (61200–61299)